Individual, Couple & Family Counseling

 It is a respectful, client-centered approach that recognizes and builds on clients’ strengths and resilience.
 The therapist and client are partners in the journey towards the client’s goal.
 Most clients’ concerns are significantly addressed in 5 to 15 sessions, spread out over a broader period of weeks, with homework based on the client’s treatment goals.
 Incorporated modalities may include Parenting with Love & Logic, Cognitive Behavioral Therapy, and Gottman Institute Research.

 Through St. Matthew Catholic Church, I facilitate a free grief support group, GriefShare, for two 13-week cycles per year.
-Please visit GriefShare.org to find information about this faith-based approach to grief education and support.
+Please visit GriefShare.org to find information about this faith-based approach to grief education and support, and to register, if you are interested, for our next session.
+The first meeting is scheduled for October 12, 2022.

 More Helpful Information: